Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network: Prior Art

-SISR has extensive literature due to different studies in the last few decades.
-Recent advancement of deep learning (DL) methods has achieved significant improvement in that field~\cite{srcnn, vdsr, sr} and different computer vision task~\cite{denoise, dehaze, rdn, kar}.
-SRCNN~\cite{srcnn} first explored the convolutional neural network for establishing a non-linear mapping between interpolated LR images and its HR counterparts.
-It has achieved superior performance than other example-based methods like nearest neighbor~\cite{ebsr}, sparse representation~\cite{sparse}, neighborhood embedding~\cite{a+}, etc. VDSR~\cite{vdsr} proposed a deeper architecture and showed performance improves with the increase of network depth and converge faster using residual learning.
-After that different DL based approaches~\cite{drcn, lapsr, rdn, srgan} have been proposed and achieved state-of-the-art performance in the standard dataset.
-In our work, we used VDSR~\cite{vdsr} architecture for uncertainty analysis as it is the first deep architecture for SISR.
+\textbf{Single image super-resolution:} SISR has extensive literature due to different studies in the last few decades.
+Recent advancement of deep learning (DL) methods has achieved significant improvement in that field.
+VDSR~\cite{vdsr} proposed a deeper architecture and showed performance improves with the increase of network depth and converge faster using residual learning.
+After that, different DL based approaches~\cite{rdn, srgan, anwar2020densely, dai2019second, drbn, drcn} have been proposed and achieved state-of-the-art performance in the standard datasets.
+In our work, we used VDSR architecture for uncertainty analysis as it is the first deep architecture for SISR.